harsmeet-quickride/image-loader/README.md

                 .execute();
 ```

-You can also add a listner for `ImageLoader` result e.g.
+You can also add a `ImageListener` for the result e.g.

 ```java
         ImageLoader.get(this)